lucasdu2/viewstamped-replication-erl/scratch/second-draft-viewchange-design.md

     2) At the end of the view change protocol, when the replica receives a STARTVIEW message
 - Generally, think about where you need to reset caches in the execution flow.
+- After some thought: should do it immediately after the quorum is reached and also do it at the end of the view change protocol (when STARTVIEW message is received).
+Message counters for quorum should also be reset at these points.
+I think this keeps things simpler to reason about.
+The only thing driving the view change protocol state machine would be disconnected replicas repeatedly sending STARTVIEWCHANGE messages--all other stages of the protocol would only generate "one shot" messages to the next stage.

 ## Development plan
 - Write code and test in small increments.
 Once tests pass and you're reasonably